Ayushd70/Pexflut/README.md

 A Flutter application to display and play videos/images using [Pexels API](https://www.pexels.com/api/documentation/).
 Each item in the list displays artist and image name.
 There is a favorite icon, which user can tap to mark/unmark that video or image as a favorite.
+User can search for there respective images/videos :D

 ## App Screenshots